videah/videah.net/README.md

 This rewrite is intended to make adding stuff to my site both easy and fun because it's written in a language I actually enjoy using.
-This was accomplished by using the Rust UI framework [Dioxus](https://github.com/dioxuslabs/dioxus) which I just really nice to work with.
+This was accomplished by using the Rust UI framework [Dioxus](https://github.com/dioxuslabs/dioxus) which I just find really nice to work with.

 The typeface used is [Hack](https://sourcefoundry.org/hack) by Source Foundry